in-rolls/electoral_rolls/delhi/readme.md

 ### Note
 1. Total Number of files =  13402
 2. The downloaded files are of form AC{{assembly constituency number}}_AC{assembly constituency number}{Part Number}.pdf
+3. There are some files missing from Hindi/English version of the download, please see ``diff.txt`` for details